- Must be a California resident as determined by GCC Admissions and Records Office

-Meet with EOPS counselor to establish an educational goal and develop a Student Educational Plan (SEP)
+- Meet with an EOPS counselor to establish an educational goal and to develop a Student Educational Plan (SEP).

-Meet with EOPS counselor or designated EOPS advisor at least 3 times each semester (Fall/Spring), and 1 time during each intersession if registered (Winter/Summer)
+- Meet with an EOPS counselor or designated EOPS advisor at least 3 times each semester (Fall/Spring), and 1 time during each intersession (Winter/Summer) if registered.

-Provide required documentation to establish and maintain EOPS and Financial Aid eligibility
+- Provide all the necessary income documentation to establish and maintain EOPS and Financial Aid eligibility.

-Successfully complete Student Development 100 (1 unit) within two terms of acceptance into the EOPS program
+- Successfully complete Student Development 100 (St.Dv.
+100) within two terms of acceptance into the program.

-Set up my GCC email account and check my student emails from EOPS office on a regular basis
+- Set up my free GCC student email account, and check my emails from EOPS office on a regular basis.

-Read EOPS website information on a regular basis to get updates on EOPS program policies and services
+- Read EOPS website information on a regular basis for updates on EOPS program policies and services.

-Participate in advisement workshops, basic skills instruction, transfer services, career employment services, supplemental instruction (SI) and tutoring as recommended.
+- Participate in advisement workshops, group counseling, basic skills instruction, transfer services, career and employment services, supplemental instruction (SI) and tutoring as recommended.

-Limitations on Eligibility: EOPS students may NOT exceed the 70-unit limit or exceed six semesters of participation with EOPS.
-The program will monitor student eligibility status and will perform a program status review for continued program eligibility when student is close to the 70-unit limit or six-semester limit.
-I understand that failure to meet the terms of the mutual responsibility contract may result in my exclusion from the program before I reach the 70-unit limit or six-semester limit.
+Limitations on Eligibility: EOPS students may NOT exceed six semesters of continuous participation with EOPS.
+The program will monitor student eligibility status and will perform a program status review for continued program eligibility when student is close to the six-semester limit.
+I understand that failure to meet the terms of the mutual responsibility contract may result in my exclusion from the program before I reach the six-semester limit.

 EOPS may recommend or provide the following services